 Not many people talk about trading risks and for a good reason.
-It’s not that exciting to most, and its a real sobering topic because its the reality of trading: trading is risky, and that you need to know how to manage risk appropriately and we don’t know how to do this.
-Most of us are generally too lazy to want to learn dry/boring subjects, especially when we don’t know much about them in the first place, and I’m guilty of this as well.
+It’s just not that exciting to most and it is a real sobering topic.
+The reality of trading is that it is risky and you need to know how to manage risk appropriately.
+Many traders don’t know how to do this.
+Most of us are generally too lazy to want to learn dry/boring subjects, especially when we don’t know much about them in the first place.
+I’m guilty of this as well.

 I urge you to take 4 minutes and read these trading risks explained in laymen’s terms below.
 At worst is a good refresher and will make you look at your current positions and see all your capital carries the same risk and if you are positioned for steady growth or potential account implosion if the asset class moves against you.

 · 1.expose (someone or something valued) to danger, harm, or loss:

 There are many ways to define risk and different, disparate types of risk depending on investing in a home, doing business with a bank or investing in stocks, bonds, ETF’s, mutual funds, etc.

 We know there are increasing amount of foreclosures occurring in the largest cities in the US, where housing has been robust, cities like San Jose, San Francisco, Phoenix, and Chicago amongst others.
 We also know that there is an increased risk of purchasing real estate at lofty prices using debt and hoping that the market stays hot.
 If the market turns, it will be difficult to get your cash out at the pr We call this liquidity risk or also buying an asset at a very high price as compared to its historical prices in a given market.